 Marnie Sather works as a narrative therapist in Melbourne, Australia.
 She has a long-standing passion for making room in therapeutic and community work for complex understandings of suicide, including those bereaved by suicide.
 Her current research interest is women’s and children’s experience of bereavement as a result of suicide.
 She is the author of ‘Saying hullo, goodbye, or both?
 Multi-storied re-membering practices to assist women in the transition after the loss of a male partner to suicide.’
 Marnie along with David Newman and Dulwich Centre Foundation complied a resource for people bereaved by suicide called Holding our Heads Up.

-David Newman lives and works in Sydney.
-He works part time in a psychiatric unit for young people and has an independent counselling practice.
+David Newman (he/him) lives and works on the lands of the Gadigal people, also known as Sydney, Australia, in an independent counselling practice.
 David has recently taught in Turkey, Hong Kong and Palestine.
 He is currently passionate about working with those who are struggling with suicidal experience, narrative approaches to mental health work and the possibilities of group work.
 He is the author of the influential paper ‘Rescuing the said from the saying of it: Living documentation in narrative therapy’.

 Ncazelo Ncube-Mlilo is an educational psychologist and a narrative therapist with over ten years experience working with children and communities affected by and infected with HIV and AIDS in east and southern Africa.
 She currently works as an independent consultant/service provider providing services that include training and capacity development on child-centred, family, and community-focused approaches/ methodologies to help alleviate trauma and hardship.
 Ncazelo works with different organisations and government departments throughout Africa.
 In 2008, Ncazelo formed the Family Strengthening Center of Southern Africa which helps families cope with hardships in the context of HIV and AIDS, poverty, and conflict.